balancer/scaffold-balancer-v3/README.md

 Now that we have created the `CustomPoolFactoryExample.sol` contract, it is time to write the deployment scripts.
 We've provided example deployment scripts to reference as you create your own, and will walk through key gotcha's when writing your own deployment scripts.
 As always, test on your own before deploying!

-`DeployCustomPoolFactoryAndNewPoolExample.s.sol` is the file that we will use as a template.
+`DeployFactoryAndPool.s.sol` is the file that we will use as a template.

 For sake of simplicity, we will outline the core function of the script, and then explain specific gotchas with the script.
 The main one being the params involved with initialization.

 ### 3.2.1 Core Script Function

-The script, using the `.env` specified deployer wallet, deploys the custom pool factory (currently the constant price custom pool), creates a new pool with it, registers the new pool with the BalancerV3 Vault on sepolia, and initializes it.
+The script, using the `.env` specified deployer wallet, deploys the custom pool factory example we've just discussed.
+From there, it creates a new pool with it, registers the new pool with the BalancerV3 Vault on the respective network (default anvil fork of Sepolia), and initializes it.
 It does all of this so it is ready to use with the ScaffoldBalancer front end tool.
 The variables defined when calling Balancer functions, like `Router.intiialize()` are specific to the constant price custom pool setup, whereas if you are working with a more complicated pool setup you may want to adjust these params as necessary.

 ### 3.2.2 Key Gotchas

-- Specific to this repo, the script inherits `TestAddresses` and `HelperFunctions`.
+- Specific to this repo, the script `DeployFactoryAndPool.s.sol` inherits `ScaffoldETHDeploy.s.sol`, `DeployPool.s.sol`, `HelperConfig`, and `HelperFunctions`.
+- If using this and the associated deployment scripts to help troubleshoot your own custom pool type, then it is advised to use the `HelperConfig.sol` located at: `packages/foundry/utils/HelperConfig.sol`, to outline the appropriate details of your custom pool to use the already written example scripts within this repo.
 - Balancer integration with `initialize()` has a couple of arrays that must match in terms of token ERC20 we are using, and the amounts of said token.
-- Section incased in `/// Custom Pool Variables Subject to Change START ///` and `/// Custom Pool Variables Subject to Change END ///` are variables to be changed if you are changing the type of the custom pool being created.

 > It is key to understand that the script is calling `Router.initialize()` ultimately, and so understanding this function call and its params is crucial.
 See the BalancerV3 monorepo for more info.
 We touch on some of these params below, but the nat spec is also a great resource.